Breast Augmentation Recovery Stages: What to Expect, Week by Week

 In order to recover as quickly as possible, follow the in-depth post-op guidelines supplied to you by your doctor.
 Here are a few more tips you can follow to speed up recovery:

 - Avoid taking certain medications; Aspirin and other blood-thinners are off-limits.

 - When your doctor gives the okay, moisturize the area regularly to avoid stretch marks.

-- Suppress the urge to open your bandages and look at your progress as this could reopen your wounds and cause infection and slow healing.
+- Suppress the urge to open your bandages and look at your progress.
+This could reopen your wounds and cause infection.

 - Make sure to have plenty of nausea medication on hand.
 Nausea is common following breast augmentation surgery.

 - Avoid sleeping on your sides.
 Rest upright, with pillows positioned behind your back.